luxiaotong/Notes/CFA/SS1-Standards.md

 ​	Different service levels are acceptable, disclose to all clients.

 ​	Treat individual and institutional clients in a fair manner.

+​	Should not take advantage of their position in the industry to disadvantage clients (e.g., taking shares of an oversubscribed IPO).

 ### (C) Suitaility